Network-Direction/3dprint/klipper/mainsail.md

 To customize, click the gears in the top right of mainsail to get the _Interface Settings_ window.
 Then go to _Control_.

-Optionally change the style of the widget:
+Optionally change the style of the panel:

 <img width="678" height="146" alt="image" src="https://github.com/user-attachments/assets/9d6451de-f82d-46fb-b920-0637ddeb0ee0" />